 In addition, some people may develop complications if nonsterile needles are used.

 Both acupuncture and dry needling are used to treat osteoarthritis.
 In particular, research shows acupuncture and dry needling are particularly useful for the treatment of knee pain caused by the arthritis condition.

 For the treatment of knee and hip osteoarthritis, non-trigger point dry needling is more effective than traditional dry needling alone.
-A 2014 review of studies found that dry needling in muscles and tissues around the pain point reduces pain and sensitivity more than needling just in the pain point.
+A 2014 review found that dry needling in muscles and tissues around the pain point reduces pain and sensitivity more than needling just in the pain point.

 National licensing groups for acupuncture therapists maintain lists of certified and licensed practitioners.

 To find an acupuncture practitioner, start with these options:

 - American Academy of Medical Acupuncture